Introduction and Lore

 Like all other Cities of Sigmar Shieldbands warbands, The Living City has access to four unique abilities, as well as six abilities shared with the rest of the Shieldbands:

-- Show no Mercy (Quad, Everyone) Make a bonus attack action.
-If the target of the attack action is wounded, improve the damage of each hit and critical hit of that attack action.
+- Show no Mercy (Triple, Everyone): Make a bonus attack action.
+If the target of the attack action is wounded, improve the damage up to 3.

 Which Fighters are best for the Anvilgard Warband?

 For the Leader slot the Sorceress is the obvious narrative choice for a Leader with the Mystic keyword so you can use your Quad Leader ability Vitriolic Spray.
-For the hero slot you could take a Black Ark Fleetmaster as a good melee Leader who isn’t expensive, or get one with almost the same damage output even cheaper with a Black Ark Reaver.
+For the hero slot you could take a Black Ark Fleetmaster as a good melee Leader who isn’t expensive, or get a cheaper one with almost the same damage output like the Black Ark Reaver.

 If you want elite melee fighters, Executioners fit the theme of the city, but they are pretty expensive, so if you’re playing a competitive warband, go for Wildwood Rangers instead, even though they don’t fit the dark theme of Anvilgard very well.